-In image analysis and computer vision, there is a long tradition of algorithms for finding an optimal alignment between two sets of points.
-This is referred to as the point registration (PR) problem, which is twofold: 1) Find point-topoint correspondences and 2) estimate the transformation allowing the alignment of the two sets.
-Existing PR methods can be roughly divided into three categories: the Iterative Closest Point (ICP) algorithm [1], [2] and its numerous extensions [3], [4], [5], [6], [7], [8], soft assignment methods [9], [10], [11], [12], and probabilistic methods [13], [14], [15], [16], [17], [18], to cite just a few.
+In image analysis and computer vision there is a long tradition of algorithms for finding an optimal alignment between two sets of points.
+This is referred to as the point registration (PR) problem, which is twofold: (i) Find point-to-point correspondences and (ii) estimate the transformation allowing the alignment of the two sets.
+Existing PR methods can be roughly divided into three categories: The Iterative Closest Point (ICP) algorithm [1,2] and its numerous extensions [3-8], soft assignment methods [9-12], and probabilistic methods [13-18] to cite just a few.

 ICP alternates between binary point-to-point assignments and optimal estimation of the transformation parameters.
 Efficient versions of ICP use sampling processes, either deterministic or based on heuristics [3].
-Sampling strategies can be cast into more elaborate outlier rejection methods such as [4], which applies a robust loss function to the euclidean distance, thus yielding a nonlinear version of ICP called LM-ICP.
+Sampling strategies can be cast into more elaborate outlier rejection methods such as [4] which applies a robust loss function to the Euclidean distance, thus yielding a non-linear version of ICP called LM-ICP.
 Another standard robust method is to select trimmed subsets of points through repeated random sampling, such as the TriICP algorithm proposed in [5].
-In [6], a maximum-likelihood nonlinear optimizer is bootstrapped by combining ICP with an RANSAC-like trimming method [19].
+In [6] a maximum-likelihood non-linear optimizer is bootstrapped by combining ICP with a RANSAC-like trimming method [19].
 Although ICP is attractive for its efficiency, it can be easily trapped in local minima due to the strict selection of the best point-to-point assignments.
-This makes ICP to be particularly sensitive both to initialization and the choice of a threshold needed to accept or to reject a match.
+This makes ICP to be particularly sensitive both to initialization and to the choice of a threshold needed to accept or to reject a match.